davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 ##### Part 1: Understanding Variables - Data Types

-Okay, now for  a change of pace.
-A variable is a symbol that is associated with: (a) a data type and (b) its address in memory.
+A variable is a symbol that is associated with a data type and its address in memory.
 To understand pointers, we need to have a grasp on both.
 We'll start discussion with the former.
 Consider the following code snippet:

 ```c
 char letter = 'p';